Internet Explorer 2

-Microsoft Internet Explorer 2 (IE2) is the second, and by now discontinued, version of Internet Explorer (IE), a graphical web browser by Microsoft.
-It was unveiled in October 1995, and was released on November 22, 1995, for Windows 95 and Windows NT, and on April 23, 1996, for Apple Macintosh and Windows 3.1.
+Microsoft Internet Explorer 2 (IE2) is the second version of Internet Explorer (IE), a graphical web browser by Microsoft.
+It was unveiled in October 1995, and was released on November 27, 1995, for Microsoft Windows, and on April 23, 1996, for Apple Macintosh.

-Version 2 launched with 12 languages, including English, but this would expand to 24 for Windows 95, 20 for Windows 3.1, and 9 for the Macintosh by April 1996.
-It lacked many features that became common in later IE versions, including the Blue 'e' logo, integration with Windows Explorer, and bundled programs.
+Version 2 launched with 12 languages, including English, but this would expand to 24, 20, and 9.
+It lacked many features that became common in later IE versions, including the blue 'e' logo, integration with Windows Explorer, and bundled programs.
 Its market share was also much lower than later versions.
-During its tenure, IE market share only went up to about roughly 3-9% by mid 1996, before Internet Explorer 3 was released.
+During its tenure, IE market share only went up to about roughly 3-9%.

-It is the last version of Internet Explorer to support Windows NT 3.1; as the following version, Internet Explorer 3, only supports Windows NT 3.5.
+It is the last version of Internet Explorer to support Windows NT 3.1.

 Internet Explorer 2 is no longer supported, and is not available for download from Microsoft.

 History

 IE replicated many of the quirks of Netscape Navigator, and allowed importing bookmarks from it.
-In May 1996, FTP Software announced it was providing Microsoft with various technology for Internet Explorer 2.0 for Windows 3.1, including a PPP network, 16-bit email client, and other technology.
+In May 1996, FTP Software announced it was providing Microsoft with various technology for Internet Explorer 2.0, including a PPP network, 16-bit email client, and other technology.